 For the record, this story turned out to be incredibly raw and gritty.
 For those who’ve read Release, this story is almost that level of heat and kink.
 I’m not sure yet if the rest of the series will be that sexual, but this one definitely turned out to be more erotic than most of my other books.
 And be warned: it just might break a few rules.

-The rest of the series breaks down like this (although there’s always a chance I’ll decide to switch up the order):
+The rest of the series breaks down like this:

 - One Man’s Trash – war veteran Warren and the damaged whore – Nov 13, 2017

-- Gray the cop and his spoiled college-aged boyfriend (title TBA) – May 2018
+- Gray the cop and his spoiled college-aged boyfriend (working title, Spare the Rod) – date TBD